singularityhub/singularity-hpc/docs/getting_started/use-cases.rst

     $ module use /opt/lmod/shpc

-(And likely if you administer an LMOD install you have your preferred way of doing this).
+(And likely if you administer an Lmod install you have your preferred way of doing this).
 And then you can use your modules just as you would that are provided on your cluster.